hansudd/AssnB2/README.md

     #> [[4]]
     #> [1] 0.5891853

+Hence, from this usage example, one can see that the `data_snapshot` function returns a scatterplot and the adjusted r squared value when fed two numeric variables.

 This package is helpful if you frequently work on datasets with two numeric variables, and you want to quickly determine if there is a linear relationship between the variables.